BlockMen/torches/README.txt

 Using the mod:
 --------------
 This mod adds 3D torches to Minetest.
-They also have real flames and look much more realistic.
+They also have "real" flames and look much more realistic.
 Notice: Already placed old torches will be converted to new, ceiling placed will be removed

+!!
+Warning: Extensive use (like a few dozen per mapblock [16x16x16 nodes]) can slowdown servers.

 Changelog: